ether-wan/crosschain-multicall/README.md

 ## Description

 **Crosschain Multicall** using Layer0 to transmit calldata between chains.
 Gas fees are estimated and paid from the source chain, allowing you to execute a write function on a remote chain without needing gas on that destination chain.

+## Disclaimer

+⚠️ **Attention:** This project is experimental and not intended for production use in its current state.
+It is meant for testing and educational purposes only.

 ## Installation

 1. Clone the repository: